English Language Programs

 5:30 - 8:30 p.m. on Tuesdays in 2025.

 Do you need to improve your English and pass the Citizenship Test?
 Do you need help with your Naturalization Application?
-This free Citizenship class is available for beginner and intermediate English learners who are legal Permanent Residents (Green Card holders).
+This Citizenship class is available for beginner and intermediate English learners who are legal Permanent Residents (Green Card holders).
 During the class, you will work with certified teachers and dedicated tutors to improve your English.
 The teachers are Board Certified to represent you with your citizenship case.

 To register, please call John Tello at 732-777-1940 (se habla Español).
 The class will take place in the library's community room or possibly, on some dates, in the Henry Guest House next to the library.